Published 27 March 2020 | Updated 12 October 2022

 In this section:

-- unpaid pandemic leave and annual leave at half pay in most awards
+- Unpaid pandemic leave in awards

 Employers may be able to stand employees down without pay during a sudden workplace closure that is outside the employer’s control.
 For example, they may be able to stand down employees when: